lijgame/suitesparse-metis-for-windows/SuiteSparse/GraphBLAS/Test/README.txt

 files to provide 'help GB_mex...' documentation.

 Requirements:  the mex command must use a C compiler supporting ANSI C11.

-To run the tests you must first compile "spok":

-    cd spok
-    spok_install

-Next, in this directory, to compile and run all the tests (about 10 minutes):
+Microft Visual Studio does not support ANSI C11 so this test is not available on Windows unless you use another compiler.

+To run the tests, use the following command in this directory, in MATLAB:

-    gbmake ; testall
+    make ; testall

+If you get a linking problem on linux, add this directory to your LD_LIBRARY_PATH, so that the libgraphblas.so can be found by the mexFunctions.

 Longer tests can be done as well (this can take a whole day):